President John F. Kennedy's Economic Policies

 Kennedy and Mental Health

 Upon signing the Act, Kennedy said,"…The mentally ill need no longer be alien to our affections or beyond the help of our communities.”
-He was especially sensitive to their needs since his younger sister Rosemary was born with intellectual disabilities.
+He was especially sensitive to their needs.
+His younger sister Rosemary was born with intellectual disabilities.

 Kennedy's Early Years